Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Issuer/0-intro-issuer.md

 #  Issuer

-**A Custom Resource Definition (CRD) in Kubernetes that represents certificate authorities (CAs) able to generate signed certificates by honoring certificate signing requests.**
+**Issuer is the term used for a Custom Resource Definition (CRD) in Kubernetes that represents certificate authorities (CAs) able to generate signed certificates by honoring certificate signing requests.**

 The Issuer CRDs are core components of [cert-manager](https://cert-manager.io/), a critical component in the fight to secure your Kubernetes clusters, helping companies <span class="value-drivers">modernize with speed and agility</span>.
 {{tlspk}} includes an enterprise-hardened version of cert-manager and capabilities to support {{mids}} in the enterprise.